polichtm/MCW-Azure-Stack/Hands-on lab/HOL step by step - Azure Stack - Operations.md

     -  Country or region: **United States**

-1. Wait until the new directory is created and then use the link **Click here to manage your new directory** to navigate to the **Fabrikam** Azure Active Directory blade.
+1. Wait until the new directory is created and then use the link **select here to manage your new directory** to navigate to the **Fabrikam** Azure Active Directory blade.

-1. On the Fabrikam - Overview blade, click **Users**.
+1. On the Fabrikam - Overview blade, select **Users**.

-1. On the Users - All users blade, click **+ New user**
+1. On the Users - All users blade, select **+ New user**

-1. On the **New user** blade, ensure that the **Create user** option is selected, specify the following settings, note the values of the full user name (including the domain suffix) and the randomly generated password, and click **Create**:
+1. On the **New user** blade, ensure that the **Create user** option is selected, specify the following settings, note the values of the full user name (including the domain suffix) and the randomly generated password, and select **Create**:

     > **Note:** Take a note of the user names (including the domain suffix) and their autogenerated passwords.
 You will need them in the subsequent tasks of this lab.